Solair World

 A Community Solar Farm Lowers the Installation Costs

 Since it is a community solar farm, the upfront cost necessary to handle the project is divided among its members.
-The share costing among various stakeholders and households reduce the amount of money needed from every individual to construct and maintain a solar farm.
+The share costing among various stakeholders and households reduces the amount of money needed from every individual to construct and maintain a solar farm.

 There is the absorption of various costs through different channels.
 They include an energy company’s utility bills, virtual leases, purchase power agreements (PPAs), and co-owning neighbors.